bkesterJP/content-ops-starter-jp2/content/pages/index.md

       We help technical founders define and execute a market innovation path via discovery customer acquisition, GTM strategy, starter capital, product launch and fundraising assistance.
-In short, we love engineers and the kinds of tech you see in SciFi movies—and we want to help you make a business out of it.
+In short, we love engineers and the kinds of tech you see in SciFi movies—and we want to help you launch a real business that stands the test of time and unforeseen events.

       Our investment thesis focuses on cloud-native products that leverage